 ''Overcompensation,'' Dr. Crowley once explained. ''I fly everywhere because I can't walk.''

-For Dr. Crowley, a Northwestern University graduate who was paralyzed after contracting polio in the Navy in World War II, and who used the G.I.
+, a Northwestern University graduate who was paralyzed after contracting polio in the Navy in World War II, and who used the G.I.
 Bill to get a master's degree in art history from Bradley University and a doctorate in anthropology from Northwestern, there was another reason: he was born in Peoria, Ill.

 © Photographs by Steve & Jill Moorey